firolightfog/Yolow/README.md

 Similar to RandVolt10 but with 8 outputs only.
 It has no context menu but some range options (uni/bi and 0-10V) are on the panel.

 ### FromTo
 This module provides stepped voltage in a specific range (FROM and TO) according the defined division (DIV).
 (E.g. if FROM=1V, TO=5V, DIV=4 then the OUT will provide 1V, 2V, 3V, and 4V.)
-The module was specificially created to assist me playing with the docB's [TheMatrix](https://library.vcvrack.com/dbRackSequencer/TheMatrix).
+The module was specificially created to assist me playing with docB's [TheMatrix](https://library.vcvrack.com/dbRackSequencer/TheMatrix).

-The OUT is monophonic by default but switch allows you to receive the same CV on multiple channels.
+The OUT is monophonic by default but a switch allows you to have multiple copies of the same CV on multiple channels of a polyphonic OUT.
 I don't remember why I needed this...

 ### RotaTrig
 This module sends the incoming clock randomly, or sequentially to the outputs.
 The number of outputs can be set between 1 and 6 (see SLOTS).
 Note that priority is given to the output that has received an enabling (ENBL) trigger.